Wall Street gains ground following a solid jobs report

 The S&P 500 index rose 1.2% in morning trading.
 The benchmark index remains on track to notch a second consecutive winning week.

-The gains were broad, with every sector in the benchmark S&P 500 rising.
+The gains were broad, with nearly every sector in the benchmark S&P 500 rising.
 Technology stocks, with their outsized values, gave the market its biggest boost.
-Chipmaker Nvidia jumped 1.6% and iPhone maker Apple rose 1.9%.
+Chipmaker Nvidia jumped 1.7% and iPhone maker Apple rose 1.5%.

 U.S. employers slowed their hiring last month, but still added a solid 139,000 jobs amid uncertainty over President Donald Trump's trade war.
 The closely-watched monthly update reaffirmed that the job market remains resilient, despite worries from businesses and consumers about the impact of tariffs on goods going to and coming from the U.S. and its most important trading partners.